How to Implement GDPR Compliance

 • Configure categories: In the CMP, set default-deny for non-essential categories (e.g., analytics, ads, personalization) until consent is granted.

-• Tag Manager setup: In Google Tag Manager (or equivalent), add a Consent Initialization tag, then set tag firing conditions based on CMP consent signals (e.g., analytics_storage, ad_storage).
-Ensure analytics/ads tags only fire when consent is granted.
+• Tag Manager setup: In Google Tag Manager, add a Consent Initialization tag, then set tag firing conditions based on CMP consent signals (e.g., analytics_storage, ad_storage).

 • Validate: Use GTM Preview/Debug to confirm no marketing tags fire before consent; verify they fire after accepting consent.

-• Update banner text to link to your Cookie Policy and Privacy Policy.
+• Update banner text: Link to your Cookie Policy and Privacy Policy.

 Business impact: A CMP preserves attribution accuracy and ad optimization by ensuring tracking resumes only after consent, improving ROAS measurement and reducing wasted ad spend.